vemonet/shapes-of-you/README.md

   * A [GitHub Actions worklows](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) runs everyday at 1:00 and 13:00 to execute the python script, and publish the RDF output to the triplestore
 * A React web app written in TypeScript, which displays the files and metadata from the SPARQL endpoint with filters, and search
   * The website is automatically deployed by [GitHub Actions worklows](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to [GitHub Pages](https://index.semanticscience.org) at each push to the `main` branch.
   * We use [expo](https://expo.io/) to build this [Progressive Web App](https://web.dev/progressive-web-apps/) (aka.
 PWA), it can be installed as a native app on any computer desktop (using Chrome is recommended), or smartphones.
 * A triplestore with a publicly available SPARQL endpoint at https://graphdb.dumontierlab.com/repositories/shapes-registry
 * A grlc.io powered OpenAPI to query the SPARQL endpoint at http://grlc.io/api-git/vemonet/shapes-of-you
-  * The API is just provided as exploratory entry point for external users.
-The React web app query directly the SPARQL endpoint to improve speed.
+  * Most SPARQL queries used by the webapp are also provided as API calls

 ---